onecrayon/ashes.live-legacy/README.md

 * Implement development vs. production environments in a way that works for both Python and webpack
     * Implement a way to serve up different JS and CSS files for production (`.min` versions)
 * Create Divine icons, and add to the PHG font
+* Finish deck listing
-* Implement "my decks" listing page
+    * Implement pagination links for My Decks listing
+    * Add semi-transparent underlay of the Phoenixborn's portrait to decks
 * Implement responsive behaviors for filters (collapse to icons, flow nicely)
-* Implement something at `/cards/STUB` since those are all 404-ing
+* Implement ability to delete decks (via deck-builder page?
+Or listing?)

 Optional before release: